WTJCT HARD CARD & RULES

 Pace of Play:

-Warning System: 1st warning will be the WTJCT staff alerting the group that they have fallen off pace, and they will receive an X amount of time or holes to catch back up.
+Warning System for Out of Pace Groups: 1st warning will be the WTJCT staff alerting the group that they have fallen off pace, and they will receive an X amount of time or holes to catch back up.
 2nd warning will be alerting the group they have received their 2nd warning on their pace, and will receive another set amount of time to catch back up.
 3rd warning will result in individual timing of players and penalty strokes.

 Any ties for an award will result in a sudden death playoff on the golf course (if possible).
 If time or availability of the golf course does not allow it, there will be an alternative form of a playoff.
 If a player is not present for a playoff, it will be considered an automatic forfeit.